 Over the last two years, I’ve been visiting many areas to capture the tulip fields.
 Most of these areas offer a self-drive route, leading you through all the famous places in collaboration with the farmers.
 Some are interactive, like the one in Flevoland and you get to learn a lot about the area, farmers and their history.
 If there’s no route available, I just drive around until I find the most beautiful spots.
 Here are my favourite areas in a random order:

-Area in south-western Netherlands, offers a walking tour on 15 April 2023 this year.
+This area in south-western Netherlands, offers annual tours during Tulip season.
 Booking required.
 If you decide to go by yourself, try to drive around the towns of Dirksland, Middelharnis, Nieuwe-Tonge and Oude-Tonge.
 A must-stop is Vogelobservatorium Tij, located in Stellendam, not for the tulips, but for a unique location to spot some birds!

 Province of Noord Holland